A workshop for fall and coastal scenery photography, encompassing fieldwork and artistic development.

-- An introductory presentation on fine art natural history photography will be held on the afternoon and evening prior to the first day of shooting.
+- An introductory presentation on fine art natural history photography will be held on the afternoon/evening prior to the first day of shooting.

 How is the Workshop different from others?

-- The teaching, discussions and photography are centered on field techniques; not the classroom.
-The workshop is about fine art landscape photography and using specific techniques to achieve the desired image, where the field techniques will encompass the use of equipment and how to get the best out of it.
+- The teaching, discussions and photography are centered on field techniques, not the classroom.
+The workshop is about fine art landscape photography and using specific field techniques to achieve the final desired image; where the field techniques will encompass the use of equipment and how to get the best out of it.

-- Robert will share his knowledge, techniques and pro-shooter tips with the group members.
-There is no substitute for experience and the ability to pass it on.
-He has 20 years of knowledge and experience of shooting in Southern Africa, together with 12 years of shooting in the US, and brings a somewhat different perspective to the art of nature photography.
+- Robert has 20 years of knowledge and experience of shooting in Southern Africa, together with 12 years of shooting in the US, and brings a somewhat different perspective to the art of nature photography.

 - Knowing the region is a key aspect of teaching on location, for both the learning experience and ensuring the attendees take away some creative and unusual images.